tpersp/EchoMosaic/IDEAS.md

 - [ ] Add option to shuffle display order of media in folders - should by default shuffle, with the option to turn off shuffle.

 ## Suggestions from a friend:
 - [ ]  [2025-09-08] Add optional authentication or API‑key protection for the dashboard and update endpoints.
 The README notes that after installation you can access the dashboard directly at http://your‑server:PORT/, so anyone on the network can modify streams and run updates.
-Implementing a simple login or token-based auth would improve security.
+Implementing a simple login or token-based auth would improve security. - Lets drop the api key but use a simple login with session cache for some time to not annoy the user.

 - [ ]  [2025-09-08] Make paths and constants configurable via config.json or environment variables.
 Users currently have to edit app.py to change where images are stored.
 Exposing settings like IMAGE_DIR (and other constants) through configuration files or a settings UI would improve maintainability and avoid manual code changes.